sfi0zy/ucavatar/README.md

 ```js
 Ucavatar(document.querySelector('#avatar'), 'name')
 ```
-By default size of an avatar is 64x64, but You can specify a custom one:
+By default size of an avatar is 64x64, but you can specify a custom one:
 ```js
 Ucavatar('#avatar', 'name', 128)
 ```

 ## Enjoy it!
-Ucavatar is based on my pen [Unique Avatars Generator (prototype)](http://codepen.io/sfi0zy/pen/kkBAjd), it is a beta version and I have not very much time to work on it.
-If you have an idea how to improve Ucavatar - You can fork it, make changes and create a pull request, or contact me by email (sfi0zy@gmail.com).